Somatic Experiencing (SE) Therapy in San Diego

 SE aims for holistic healing, addressing the cognitive, emotional, physical, and spiritual aspects of a person’s being.
 It seeks to integrate these facets to support comprehensive recovery and well-being.

-Somatic therapy begins with a crucial initial assessment, laying the foundation for the therapeutic journey.
-In this phase, the therapist assesses the client’s physical and emotional state to understand the impact of trauma on their life.
-This involves delving into the client’s history, pinpointing specific concerns, and setting therapy goals, all while building a trusting rapport.
+Somatic therapy at Monima Wellness begins with a crucial neuropsychological assessment, laying the foundation for the therapeutic journey.
+In this phase, our team assesses the client’s physical and emotional state to understand the impact of trauma on their life.
+This involves delving into the client’s history, pinpointing specific concerns, and setting therapy goals for the trauma healing experience in our outpatient programs.

 Key Stages of Somatic Therapy